Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

                 if punchTool and punchTool.Parent == character then -- Check if the tool has an "Activated" event (usually used for activation) if punchTool:FindFirstChild("Activated") then
-                        punchTool.Activated:Fire()  -- Fire the punch tool's activation method end
+                        -- Use the tool's activated event continuously punchTool.Activated:Fire()  -- Fire the punch tool's activation method elseif punchTool:FindFirstChild("ToolTip") then
+                        -- If no Activated event, you may need to simulate a different type of use (like clicking) punchTool:Activate()  -- Fire a method like Activate (for other types of tools) end
                 end
             end